Dynamical Methods for Target Control of Biological Networks: Approximating the domain of influence of a seed set

 \subsection{Graph-theoretic approximations}

 We consider a class of approximations based on static graph representations of Boolean dynamical systems.
-The various methods are presented within a unified framework based on the so-called generalized threshold network (GTN), which serves as a generalization of the LIH \cite{klamt2006methodology}, the expanded network \cite{wang2011elementary}, and the DCM \cite{marques2013canalization}.
-The GTN is a thresholded network that represents the entire dynamics of a Boolean network $B$.
-As with the aforementioned graphs, the GTN is also dynamically and logically complete in that every possible dynamical interaction is represented and state transitions are unambiguous.
+The various methods are presented within a unified framework based on the so-called generalized threshold network (GTN), which allows us to study different graph representations of the node transfer functions.
+The GTN is a thresholded network \cite{mcculloch1943logical,marques2013canalization} that represents the entire dynamics of a Boolean network $B$.
+As with the LIH \cite{klamt2006methodology}, the expanded network \cite{wang2011elementary}, and the DCM \cite{marques2013canalization}, the GTN is also dynamically and logically complete in that every possible dynamical interaction is represented and state transitions are unambiguous; however, it is ambivalent towards the representation of the transfer function used.

 The GTN of a Boolean network $B$ is composed of three sets: the set of state nodes, the set of threshold nodes, and the set of direct edges connecting state and threshold nodes.
 If $B$ contains $N$ nodes, its GTN has $2N$ state nodes.
 Each of the state nodes represents a specific state of the nodes in the Boolean network.
 The state node with label $i$-$0$ indicates the state $\sigma_i = 0$ of node $i \in B$; the state node with label $i$-$1$ stands for the state $\sigma_i = 1$ of node $i \in B$.
 The set of state nodes is thus functionally equivalent to the set of original and complementary nodes in the expanded network or to the set of s-units in the DCM.
 State nodes interact through threshold nodes; threshold nodes determine the logic that allows for state transitions.
 For example, a composite node in the expanded network representing an AND relationship between $k$ inputs is replaced by a threshold node with threshold equal to $k$.
-Threshold nodes are similar to t-units in the DCM.
-Unlike the DCM, however, the GTN does not have hyperedges; instead permutation redundancy is represented by an additional threshold node (similar to the intermediate representation of canalyzing maps in \cite{marques2013canalization} before the inclusion of hyperedges).
-Furthermore, multiple threshold nodes can be connected to one another, offering full flexibility in the representation of the transfer function.
+Threshold nodes are used in the same manner as t-units in the DCM.
+However, rather than using hyperedges, the GTN uses the alternate representation of Boolean functions in \cite{marques2013canalization} where multiple layers of threshold nodes are possible (as is used, for example, to represent permutation redundancy).
+Thus, the GTN does not restrict how threshold nodes are connected or how many layers of threshold nodes are used, as long as the underlying transition logic is valid, offering full flexibility in the representation of the transfer function.

 One major limitation of using the LIH or the expanded network is that these network constructions rely on a simplified representation of the transfer functions, such as DNF of the logical expression dictating a node's update.
 However, for large Boolean expressions, determining DNF of the expression is infeasible and does not lead to a concise description; additionally, not all networks have their update functions in logical rule format, requiring the logical rules to be determined from the nodes' LUTs.
 The DCM, by contrast, is constructed via redescribed transfer functions that are in general more concise; however, the process of redescription is also NP-hard and impossible to do for expressions with a large number of inputs.
 Thus it's unclear how to best represent transfer functions in the optimal way that is both concise and computationally efficient.